IT support and online resources

 We do not record all classes.
 Your lecturers can tell you which of your classes are recorded.
 Lectures recorded using Re/Play will be available to you via the related Blackboard course.

-Microsoft OneDrive provides large cloud storage for you to upload and store files.
+Microsoft OneDrive for Business provides large cloud storage for you to upload and store files.
 You can access these files from anywhere.

 Access OneDrive from your Microsoft Office 365 portal.